What is Digital Credential?

 When will Digital Identities be at the Center of our Lives?

-It is very difficult to answer this question, but it is obvious that this will happen with the advancement and further development of blockchain technology.
+It is very difficult to answer this question, but this will happen with the advancement and further development of blockchain technology.
 So what is a blockchain?
 To explain briefly;

 In short, the blockchain is a data network where we can transfer our digital identities securely and transparently, without transaction fees.
 As blockchain technology develops, the usage areas of digital identities and their importance in our lives will increase.